lolbanoori/GitCheatSheet/README.md

 ## 📘 Sections Included

-- Installation & GUI Tools
+- Installation & GUIs
+- Setup
+- Create & Initialize
-- Setup & Initialization
+- Stage & Snapshot
-- Basic Git Commands (add, commit, reset, etc.)
 - Undoing Changes
-- Branching and Merging
-- Synchronizing with Remotes
+- Branch & Merge
+- Share & Update
+- Temporary Commits
-- Stashing Temporary Changes
+- Tracking Path Changes
-- File Renames and Deletes
-- Comparing Commits and Diffs
+- Inspect and Compare
-- Rewriting History (rebase, reset)
+- Rewrite History
-- Ignoring Files
+- Ignoring Patterns
-- SHA-1 Hashing and Git Internals
+- SHA-1 & Objects
+- Merge Conflicts Resolution Guide
-- Definitions of Common Git Terms
+- Git Forks and Pull Requests Guide
+- Code Reviews Guide
+- Glossary
-- GitHub Interaction Basics
+- Education

 ---

 ## 📂 Files

-- `Git_Cheat_Sheet.pdf` — Printable and shareable version
+- `Git Cheat Sheet.pdf` — Printable and shareable version
-- `Git_Cheat_Sheet.docx` — Editable source file
+- `Git Cheat Sheet.docx` — Editable source file
+- `Alphabetic Glossary.pdf` — Alphabetic glossary directly from the Coursera course

 ---

-## 📜 License
+## 📚 Acknowledgment

-This project is released under the [MIT License](LICENSE).
+Most of the content in this cheat sheet is based on the excellent material provided in the ***Google*** course **“Introduction to Git and GitHub”** on **Coursera**.
+The glossary section includes terms and definitions sourced from the course readings.
+Additionally, `Alphabetic_Glossary.pdf` is a direct extract from the course content and includes attribution and a reference link to the course itself.
+All credit to the original course creators.

 ---